flaf/miscellaneous/puppet/modules/mcollective/README.md

 The `server_private_key` and `server_public_key` parameters
 are non-empty strings to provide mcollective private and public keys shared by all the servers.
-The default values of these parameters are set in the hiera entries above.

 To generate these keys, you can execute these commands:

 ```sh
 # Generate the private key.